02.08

-The improvised dance scene [sic!]
-Saute is an open artistic initiative dedicated to dance and stage improvisation.
-It was created out of the need to establish a space where improvisation could regularly feature in cultural offerings, both in Warsaw and nationwide.
+The Saute Improvisational Dance Scene [sic!] is an open artistic initiative dedicated to dance and stage improvisation.
+It was founded out of a need to create a space where improvisation can regularly feature in the cultural scene—both in Warsaw and throughout Poland.

-Improvisation, increasingly used as a creative tool and language of stage expression, remains little recognized in Poland, despite being an important element of contemporary choreography.
-The Saute improvised dance scene [sic!] presents a variety of approaches to improvisation – understood as a conscious, precise artistic practice based on unique techniques and tools.
-In this context, improvisation intertwines identity, social, and emotional themes, remaining open to change and the immediacy of the moment.
-It is both an art of creation and of everyday life – a flexible response to the challenges of the present day.
+Improvisation, increasingly used as a creative tool and a language of stage expression, remains largely unrecognized in Poland, even though it is an essential element of contemporary choreography.
+The Saute improvised dance [sic!] stage presents diverse approaches to improvisation—understood as a conscious, precise artistic practice based on unique techniques and tools.
+In this context, improvisation weaves together threads of identity, society, and emotion, while remaining open to the fluidity and immediacy of the moment.
+It is both the art of creation and of everyday existence—a flexible response to the challenges of the present.

-The initiative was created by Aleksandra Bożek-Muszyńska and Ilona Trybuła.
+The initiative was founded by Aleksandra Bożek-Muszyńska and Ilona Trybuła.
 The first edition took place in June 2023 at the Łowicka Center in Warsaw.
-Since then, meetings have been held regularly—once a month—with the participation of invited artists associated with dance, performance, theater, and improvised music.
+Since then, meetings have been held regularly—once a month—featuring invited artists working in dance, performance, theater, and improvised music.

 Duration: 60 minutes